apache/druid/docs/content/querying/sql.md

 ## Server configuration

-The Druid SQL server is configured through the following properties on the broker.
+The Druid SQL server is configured through the following properties on the Broker.

 |Property|Description|Default|
 |--------|-----------|-------|